tsnl/qy/doc/001.ideation/rambles-pt5-next_steps.md

                 -   support for interfacing with NumPy arrays along with other Python datatypes
                 -   allow Qy users to write Python code using 'monotype' system (e.g. `py::len`)
                 -   tap into an incredibly rich package ecosystem
+                -   cf Pi calculus for verified channel semantics
+                    -   use separate threads with reactor/proactor to avoid paying sync costs on everything.
             -   Macro-based serialization

     -   `qc-v3`